CodeChain-io/codechain/spec/Node-Discovery-Protocol.md

 It is also possible to run without node discovery protocol.
 In this case, the server only tries to connect to fixed servers.

-# Kademlia-discovery
+# Kademlia

-Kademlia-discovery is one of the discovery protocols that CodeChain provides.
+Kademlia is one of the discovery protocols that CodeChain provides.
 This is a subset of the kademlia DHT protocol.

 ## Node Identification

-The kademlia-discovery protocol uses 256-bits to distinguish a node.
+The kademlia protocol uses 256-bits to distinguish a node.
 This 256-bit identification is called `NodeId`.
 CodeChain uses the BLAKE2b hash of the IP address to make them uniformly distributed and prevent a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).

 ## Xor Distance

-The kademlia-discovery protocol uses xor distance.
+The kademlia protocol uses xor distance.
 Xor distance is symmetric.
 In other words, the distance from node A to node B is the same as the distance from node B to node A. This property is important because when node A is one of the closest nodes of node B, node B is also probably one of the closest nodes to node A. It reduces the load for managing networks.

 ## Message